 Logos is factual.
 Mythos is narrative-based rather than logic-based.
 Mythos is really about the story as opposed to the facts.
 Myth is about the deep subjective feelings that a person has about the facts of life, and the facts of their life.
 Mythos is about the dream hidden inside one’s life as opposed to the facts of how old they are or what their income is.
 It’s about, most of all, imagination.
 If the power of logos is thinking, in the logical way, the power of mythos is imagining.

 Living Myth proposes that genuine solutions to the complex and intractable problems of our world require both transcendent imagination and cohering, transformative narratives.

 - Tag: Dreams, Emotion, Facts, Featured, Feeling, Imagination, Living Myth, Logos, Michael Meade, Myth, Mythological Stories, Mythology, Mythos, Narrative, Power of Mythos, Reason, Rule of Logos, Subjectivity, Wisdom

 Published by Michael Meade

 Michael is a renowned storyteller, author, and scholar of mythology, anthropology, and psychology.
 He combines hypnotic storytelling, street-savvy perceptiveness, and spellbinding interpretations of ancient myths with a deep knowledge of cross-cultural rituals.
-He has an unusual ability to distill and synthesize these disciplines, tapping into ancestral sources of wisdom and connecting them to the stories we are living today.
 Michael is the founder of Mosaic Multicultural Foundation.
 He is the author of The Genius Myth, Fate and Destiny: The Two Agreements of The Soul, Why the World Doesn't End, and The Water of Life: Initiation and the Tempering of the Soul.
 View all posts by Michael Meade